codelori/Blue-Footed-Booby-Bounce/README.md

 #### Upcoming Features:

-##### 1. Adding multiple levels:
+##### Adding multiple levels:
-playing this game will be even more fun when there are multiple challenges added.
+Playing this game will be even more fun when there are multiple challenges added.
 The next challenge will be increasing the number of pipes after the player lasts a certain amount of time playing.
-##### 2. Leader scoreboard:
+##### Leader scoreboard:
-players will be able to add their name to keep track of their score and a leader board will show who has the highest points
+Players will be able to add their name to keep track of their score and a leader board will show who has the highest points
-##### 3. Choose your own Booby:
+##### Choose your own Booby:
-players can choose their own Booby - avatar.
+Players can choose their own Booby - avatar.